 6. What does this mean for me?The 10 percent tax is not a big punch if you make a mental adjustment.
 Say you invested and made a gain of 50 percent; this would mean that you need to pay 5 percent as LTCG on the original investment and if you make a profit of 100 percent then you pay 10 percent as your share of LTCG.
 So, even though the returns are getting trimmed under the new policy, the high return potential of ELSS can’t be overlooked, especially for long-term ELSS.

 7. Higher the holding period, lesser is the blow of the LTCG taxThere is no denying that a 10 percent cut from your ELSS profits hurts but it should not deter you because this tax is on the gains you acquire.
-By increasing the holding period of your investment you can considerably lower the effect on the compound annual growth rate (CAGR), give other factors remain constant.
+By increasing the holding period of your investment you can considerably lower the effect on the compound annual growth rate (CAGR), given other factors remain constant.

 8. Can I combine ELSS and PPF?This is actually a very good option to save taxes under Section 80C to combine PPF and ELSS.
 The combination works well with the ELSS doing its bit in garnering higher returns while the PPF serves as stabilizing your base.
-It is in fact recommended to have this as a combination rather as an either-or option.
+It is in fact recommended to have this as a combination rather than as an either-or option.
 You get three advantages by doing this.

 a.
-PFF allows you the safety of a government backed investing option
+PFF allows you the safety of a government-backed investing option

 b.
 The portfolio has a well-allocated mix of equity and debt

 c.
-The growth potential of the portfolio is driven by the equity offeringIf you have invested in ELSS or were planning to, there is no reason for you to panic or change your plans.
+The growth potential of the portfolio is driven by the equity offeringIf you have invested in ELSS or are planning to, there is no reason for you to panic or change your plans.
 ELSS is still one of the best performing options with a much higher promise of return than a savings deposit, PPF or a ULIP.
 Visit ClearTax to explore opportunities to invest in ELSS that have been handpicked by our experts.